 Verify your online pharmacy before you buy.

-If you have concerns about a website or drug seller, please report the information directly to law enforcement through the button above.
-Learn more about the FDA’s BeSafeRx campaign.
+If you have concerns about a website or drug seller, please report the information directly to law enforcement through the button below.

 About The Center For Safe Internet Pharmacies

 The Center for Safe Internet Pharmacies (CSIP) is a nonprofit organization founded in 2011 by a diverse group of Internet, technology, financial services and shipping companies to address the global problem of consumer access to illegitimate pharmaceuticals from illegal online pharmacies and other sources.